 Michael Beasley Follows His Pops John Beasley as a TV-Film Actor, Son’s on a Roll with a String of Small and Big Screen Projects, including ‘Steel Magnolias’

 Actor John Beasley is by now a fixture in television, film, and theater.
 What you may not know is that his son Michael Beasley is charting a career path that may soon surpass his father’s, at least on the small and big screens.
 I’ve been reporting and writing about the father for many years and now I see I’ll be doing the same with the son.
 There’s another son, Tyrone Beasley, who’s also an immensely talented actor.
 You can find my previous stories on John, his now defunct theater and on his sons at the following link on my blog- https://leoadambiga.com/?s=beasley

-Michael Beasley Follows his Father John Beasley in Becomng a TV-Film Actor, The Son’s on a Roll with a String of Small Screen and Big Screen Projects
+Michael Beasley Follows his Pops John Beasley in Becomng a TV-Film Actor, The Son’s on a Roll with a String of Small Screen and Big Screen Projects

 ©by Leo Adam Biga